wduquette/advent/README.md

 Also, see docs/journal.txt.

+* Ponder how to define custom commands:
+  * e.g., "wash hands".
 * Move flag methods to flag::has, flag::set, flag::unset, following the
   component architecture.
-* Ponder how to define custom commands:
-  * e.g., "wash hands".
+* Change "stone" to be scenery, and add a prose hook for the hilltop that includes it if present, but not otherwise.
+* Think if there's a smoother way to do the buffering in the player's prose hook.
 * The Game
   * Add more story.
   * Main loop should halt if you're dead at the end of it.